-The Aim of Sidmouth Drill Hall Hub CIC is to promote a greater understanding of the heritage, community identity, and social inclusion of Sidmouth, via education, sustainability, and a responsible approach to regeneration.
+The Aim of Sidmouth Drill Hall Hub CIC was to promote a greater understanding of the heritage, community identity, and social inclusion of Sidmouth, via education, sustainability, and a responsible approach to regeneration.

-Through this, we aim to preserve, encourage and advocate;
+Through this, it aimed to preserve, encourage and advocate;

 - Community cohesion